opsmill/infrahub-demo-dc-fabric-develop/README.md

 ### 12. Deploy your environment to containerlabs

 The containerlab generator automatically generates a containerlab topology artifact for every topology.
-Every device has its' startup config as an artifact.
+Every device has its startup config as an artifact.

 ```shell
 # Download all artifacts automatically to ./generated-configs/